onnx/turnkeyml/docs/lemonade/README.md

 ## High-Level APIs

-The high-level lemonade API abstracts loading models from any supported framework (e.g., Hugging Face, OGA) and backend (e.g., CPU, iGPU, Hybrid) using the popular `from_pretrained()` function.
-This makes it easy to integrate lemonade LLMs into Python applications.
+The high-level Lemonade API abstracts loading models from any supported framework (e.g., Hugging Face, OGA) and backend (e.g., CPU, iGPU, Hybrid) using the popular `from_pretrained()` function.
+This makes it easy to integrate Lemonade LLMs into Python applications.

 OGA iGPU:
 ```python